alexUXUI/personal-blog/src/pages/blog/2019-03-27-micro-frontends.md

 A micro frontend is UI composed of microservices.
 Each microservice encapsulates a domain of business functionality and is a self-contained web application made of html, css, and js.
 While being independent, microservices work together to create a single UI. (breadth and depth)

-> #### Example:
+#### Example:
 Amazon uses a micro frontend to split up it's various web applications.
-Products page, wish list, and shopping cart are all independent web applications Amazon assembles into a composite UI.
+Products, wish list, and shopping cart are all independent web applications Amazon assembles into a composite UI.

 ## Why use micro frontends?

-Business:

-* Easier feature adoption
-* Clearer lines of responsibility
-* More flexible, less buggy tech

-Code bases:

-* Code reuse
-* Scaling number of code bases

-Teams:

-* Smaller-focused teams
-* Faster development
-* Less risk
-* Technology agnostic
-* Increased ownership
+Businesses leveraging a micro frontend becomes more nimble due to less interdependence between teams, and the added flexibility allows for quicker feature iteration.
+Code quality improves because more code is reused.
+Less code makes apps easier to maintain, and add durability to the overall UI.
+Teams get smaller and faster.
+Each team can also choose their technology.

 ## When to use micro frontends?